ExpertClick Affiliate Program Offers Holiday Bonuses and Annual Royalties

 - "A Hot Site" by USA Today

-The Yearbook offers members unparalleled benefits, including optimized online pressrooms, news release distribution across platforms like Google News, and listings in international speaker bureaus.
+The Yearbook offers members unparalleled benefits, including optimized online pressrooms, news release distribution across platforms like Google News, and listed at LexisNexis.

 Earn $100 in Annual Recurring Royalties

-Affiliates earn $100 annually for every expert who renews their membership.
+Affiliates earn $100 annually for every expert who joins or renews their membership.
 With renewals, this becomes a sustainable source of income.
+Tens of thousands of dollars have been paid out!

 Holiday Bonus Program